makimakers/azure-bot-ebb/README.md

 ## Deploying the bot on Azure
 - [deploying on azure](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-deploy-az-cli?view=azure-bot-service-4.0&tabs=csharp)
-- Note that for now, contributors need only be concerned with making pull requests to this repo.
+- Contributors need only be concerned with making pull requests to this repo.
 The core team of makimakers will manage the deployment of the bot on Azure.

 ## Further reading